OleMartinChristensen/MATS-planningtool/README.md

 The OPT (Operational_Planning_Tool) package can be put anywhere in *sys.path* but it is easiest to put it in the working directory of the Spyder project, as that directory is automatically part of the PYTHONPATH which is part of *sys.path*.

+7. Allow plots created with python to be printed in separate windows.
+Go to tools/preferences in Spyder.
+Then in the preferences window, select "IPython Console".
+Go to Graphics.
+In the dropdown menu of "Graphics backend" select automatic.

 7. Finally try to execute these lines in Spyder (either in the IPython console or as part of a script).

     import OPT